McCoady/buidl-defi-primitives/README.md

 Credit tokens are used as a defacto unit of account in the buidl game.
 Asset tokens are the tokens that users trade credits for.

+### BasicBorrower

+BasicBorrower is a stripped back implementation of a borrowing and lending contract.
+Users can deposit liquidity which other users can then borrow from.
+Users borrows must be overcollateralised (they must supply more liquidity than they borrow).
+If users debt gets close to being unpayable by their remaining liquidity their borrow can be liquidated.
+BasicBorrower's liquidity is managed using the ERC4626 vault standard.

 ### BasicDex

 BasicDex is an MVP exchange contract that allows ERC20-ERC20 trading pairs.